Message From The Regional Treasurer

 • One (1) exhibitor table at the Career Fair

-• Four (4) complimentary full-access registrations
+• Two (2) complimentary full-access registrations

 This partnership level includes: